PDOK/gokoala/README.md

 This application is deliberately not multi-tenant, it exposes an OGC API for _one_ dataset.
 Want to host multiple datasets?
 Spin up a separate instance/container.

+## Demo

+See OGC APIs listed on https://api.pdok.nl.
+These are powered by GoKoala.

 ## Features

 - [OGC API Common](https://ogcapi.ogc.org/common/) serves landing page and conformance declaration.
 Also serves OpenAPI specification and interactive Swagger UI.
 Multilingual support available.
 - [OGC API Features](https://ogcapi.ogc.org/features/) supports Part 1 (core), Part 2 (crs) and Part 5 (schema) of the spec.
-  - Serves features as HTML, GeoJSON and JSON-FG
+  - Serves features as HTML, GeoJSON and JSON-FG.
   - Supported datastores:
     - [GeoPackage](https://www.geopackage.org/).
 These can be regular/local or [Cloud-Backed](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) GeoPackages.
 No on-the-fly
       reprojection/transformation is applied, separate GeoPackages should be configured ahead-of-time in each CRS.